Graduate Certificate in Gerontology and Health

 Students who already have a graduate degree

-The Certificate is 12 credit hours, and includes a 3 credit practicum and or at a distance.
-All of the coursework and the practicum can be completed online or on campus.
-The online courses cover the social, cultural, biological and psychological aspects of gerontology.
+The Certificate is 12 credit hours, and includes a 3 credit practicum.
+Much of the coursework and the practicum can be completed online or on campus.
+The courses cover the social, cultural, biological and psychological aspects of gerontology.
 Current issues in pharmacology, the family, exercise physiology, and the diversity of the older adult population are featured.
 The interactive, multimedia courses use case studies from current practitioners.

 The Certificate in Gerontology and Health can count toward a Master of Science in Adult Education.